 The medical community can no longer ignore the overwhelming evidence that

 medical marijuana has many medical uses.
+Even the

-Can you get a DUID with a prescription?
+Can You Get a DUID with a Prescription?

 So, what if you have a valid prescription for medical marijuana, can you